sol/ghc-bench/README.md

 - verify that a system delivers expected performance
 - understand the impact of a hardware upgrade
 - guide purchasing decisions

+## Workloads

+I'm interested in the following workloads:

+- Building GHC
+- Building a Cabal project (not implemented yet)
+- Loading a project into `ghci` (not implemented yet)

 ## Running `ghc-bench`